Actions

 Feo Ul settled on his shoulder again, wings folding softly around him like a shawl of light.

-“It matters only to people who do not understand power when it stands before them,” she said.
+“It matters only to people who do not understand power when it stands before them,” they said.
 “They see softness and mistake it for weakness.
 They see beauty and assume it is fragile.”
-She touched his cheek gently.
+They touched his cheek gently.
 “You and I will teach them otherwise.”

 Izuku wiped his eyes, breathing a little deeper.
 “Really…?”